-- I. No student shall be permitted to transfer, enroll, or be admitted to a school when he/she has been expelled or suspended from another school district.
-This prohibition shall be effective for the period of time in which the student was expelled or suspended from another district.
-Such students shall be accorded the same appeals procedure which is available to District students. - II.
-A student may be permitted to attend a school in another residential attendance zone pursuant to the Controlled Open Enrollment Plan adopted by the School Board. - I. Any student whose legal residence is outside the boundaries of the county may be enrolled in a District school under the provisions of Florida Statutes and the Controlled Open Enrollment Plan.
+- G. Students in the Exceptional Education Program will be placed in the best interest educationally for the child and where the programming for that specific disability is being housed. - I. Any student whose legal residence is outside the boundaries of the county may be enrolled in a District school under the provisions of Florida Statutes and the Controlled Open Enrollment Plan.
 The assigned school for an out-of-district student shall be designated on the basis of space available.
 Such transfers shall be on a nondiscriminatory basis and shall not result in reducing desegregation in either school district or in reinforcing the dual school system. - IV.
 A student who has been attending, in the year prior to the designation, a public school that has been classified as performance grade category "F" or has earned three (3) consecutive grades of "D" or a student who is assigned to a public school that has been designated as performance grade category "F" or has earned three (3) consecutive grades of "D" may attend a higher performing public school in the District or a school in another district as allowed by law.